Radosław Sikorski: Policy analyst in US (2015–2018)

-On 6 November 2015 Sikorski was appointed a Senior Fellow at Harvard University's Center for European Studies.
+On 6 November 2015, Sikorski was appointed a Senior Fellow at Harvard University's Center for European Studies.
 He is also a distinguished statesman with the Brzezinski Institute on Geostrategy at the Center for Strategic and International Studies.

 On 11 February 2016, Sikorski was elected the chairman of the Board of the Bydgoszcz Industrial-Technological Park.
-He has donated his salary to Bydgoski Care and Education Institutions Unit (Bydgoski Zespół Placówek Opiekuńczo-Wychowawczych).
+He has donated his salary to Bydgoski Care and Education Institutions Unit.

-European Parliament (2019–present)
+European Parliament (2019–2023)

 In the 2019 European Parliament election Sikorski was elected as the MEP for the Kuyavian-Pomeranian constituency.
 He was elected as the new chair of the European Parliament's Delegation for relations with the United States of America (D-US).
+He is one of the people spied on by Polish intelligence services under the PiS government via the Pegasus spyware.